IBMCloudLabs/conversation-api-overview/README.md

 ## Overview
 With the IBM Watson™ Conversation service, you can create an application that understands natural-language input and uses machine learning to respond to customers in a way that simulates a conversation between humans.
 Your application can be an automated customer-service agent that is available from your website, a bot that communicates by using a chat service or social-media channel, a mobile app, or anything else that uses natural language to communicate with users.
 The Conversation service provides an easy-to-use graphical environment for creating natural conversation flows between your application and your users.

+## Workspace
+Creating workspaces
+The Conversation service natural-language processing happens inside a workspace, which is a container for all of the artifacts that define the conversation flow for a particular application.
+Workspace overview
+A single Conversation service instance can contain multiple workspaces.
+A workspace contains the following types of artifacts:

+## Intents
+An intent represent's the purpose of a user's input, such as a question about business locations or a bill payment.
+You define an intent for each type of user request you want your application to support.
+To train the workspace to recognize your intents, you supply lots of examples of user input and indicate which intents they map to.
+In the user interface, the name of an intent is always prefixed with the "#character."

+## Entities
+An entity represents a term or object that is relevant to your intents and that provides a specific context for an intent.
+For example, an entity might represent a city where the user wants to find a business location, or the amount of a bill payment.
+To train the workspace to recognize your entities, you list the possible values for each entity and synonyms that users might enter.
+In the user interface, the name of an entity is always prefixed with the @ character.

+## Dialog
+A dialog is a branching conversation flow that defines how your application responds when it recognizes the defined intents and entities.
+You use the dialog builder to create conversations with users, providing responses based on the intents and entities that you recognize in their input.
+As you add information, the workspace automatically trains itself on the latest changes.
+You do not have to take any action to initiate the training.

 ## Architecture